asish012/aws-solution-architect-associate/class-notes-cloudguru/whizlabs-section.md

 * NOTE: You can not route traffic to a NAT gateway through a VPC peering connection, a VPN connection, or AWS Direct Connect.

 * NOTE: You can not grant a user permission to perform specific API operations on the NAT gateway.
 Once given, given the full permission.

+# Elastic BeanStalk #
+Elastic BeanStalk is used to deploy and manage application on AWS.

+# CloudFormation - Drift detection #
+Detects changes made to AWS resources outside cloudformation templates.